shevchenkobn/meteorology-viz/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-## Description

-The project is recommended to be open using a horizontal FullHD display (1920x1080) with a cursor interface (the project heavily uses hovering mechanics).

-The page consists of 3 parts:
-1. slider to select year range;
-2. tree view (like directory tree) of the citations of LNU;
-3. sunburst (circle treemap) chart;

-Both views are connected and have two-way data linking.
-The page is responsive, it will slightly adapt upon changing window size.

-## FIXES:
-- `"react-error-overlay": "6.0.9"` in `package.json`: https://github.com/facebook/create-react-app/issues/11771;
-- `window` 'resize' event dispatch is the only way that makes sure VegaJS charts have proper size after initialization and radical window resize;

-## TODO:
-- [maybe] update gradient checkpoints with more precise limits (perhaps, adaptive) **OR** change temperature gradient;
-- Local Storage cache overflow.
-- global average (where? near legend? bottom?)
-- timeline with global average
-- TopoJSON to country code (by updating ID of TopoJSON points):
-  - hover country border
-  - bg country border
-- fix issue with tooltip update when autoplaying the timeline

 ## PLAN:
 - comparison selection inputs (use autocopmlete with groups and apply with `import PublishIcon from '@mui/icons-material/Publish';` and update with `import RefreshIcon from '@mui/icons-material/Refresh';`)